MCTeamPotato/VillagerExtend/README.md

 - When you constantly hurt a villager and its health drop below 50%, your reputation in the village will no longer decrease but increase, and the anger particle of the villager will also stop rendering!
 - Killing a villager also increase your reputation!
-- Right click at a villager
+- Right-click a villager with a weapon (item with attack damage) to collect street tax.